anigrams-productions/sunofes-2021/Game Design/RPG/Attributes.md

 If a character has a Weakness in a particular attribute, they will have a -1 attribute modifier.
 This number is _subtracted_ from the number of attribute points a character has allocated.

 Using a similar example, if an action requires 14 Magic and the character has 14 Magic attribute points, normally they would pass the check.
 However, if the character's weakness is Magic, their total Magic attribute value is actually 14 - 1 = 13, which would fail the check.

+Resource costs can also modified by a character's Strength.
+For example, a character whose strength is Magic will use less Mana while taking action, so if the Magic-based action costs 10 Mana, this particular character will only lose 10 - 1 = 9 Mana.

 ## Resources